coala-info/coala-info.github.io/use-cases/rnaseq-analysis.md

 - Generate heatmaps of top differentially expressed genes
 - Use different pathway collections
 - Perform over-representation analysis (ORA) in addition to GSEA
-- Export results in formats compatible with other visualization tools
 - Integrate RNA-Seq and ATAC-Seq

 All of these extensions can be implemented by adding additional CWL tools to the MCP server and querying them through natural language.